Up to 50% off sofas & mattresses — limited‑time deals.

 Crate and Barrel Sofa Reviews (2026)

-Crate & Barrel sofas tend to lean modern and highly customizable, with seat profiles that range from upright “sit-and-chat” to true deep-seat lounging.
-We lived with four popular models and focused on what matters in real homes: back support during long TV nights, depth fit for different heights, heat buildup, cleaning practicality, and how quickly cushions bounce back.
+Crate & Barrel sofas lean modern and highly customizable, with seat profiles that run from upright, posture-friendly sits to true deep-seat lounging.
+We lived with four popular models and focused on what shows up in real homes: back support during long TV nights, depth fit for different heights, heat buildup, cleaning practicality, and how quickly cushions bounce back.

 Which Crate & Barrel sofas did we test?

-Sofa Overall Score Pros Cons Ideal For Tested Price
+Sofa Overall Score Pros Cons Best For Tested Price

 Gather Deep 4.0 Plush lounge feel; springy seat; relaxed back pillows Deep profile can overwhelm petite users; cushions need more upkeep Movie nights, naps, casual entertaining $1,679